 Perhaps energy bars aren’t your thing.
 No problem.
 Spring Nutrition’s endurance energy gel will give you the boost you need to get you across the finish line.
 The product was founded by Rafal Nazarwicz and Adam Goleniewski who believed “sports nutrition can be made with the best ingredients.”
 Their products seek to eliminate the GI problems that happen when you run and inject other unhealthy energy boost alternatives.
 Like other similar products on the market, they offer a Spring Sampler Pack, so you can test their product and decide which flavor is your favorite.

 Running through the woods after a recent rain?
 You need Dirty Girl Gaiters.
 These lightweight gaiters complement low-to-mid ankle hiking shoes and trail running shoes.
-They are only 2 ounces each, making them hardly noticeable, but super protective at the same time.
-They offer a variety of gaiters in different colors and styles with most starting at $20.
+They are only 2 ounces each, making them hardly noticeable, but super-protective at the same time.
+This trail running brand offer a variety of gaiters in different colors and styles with most starting at $20.
 Dirty Girl Gaiters prides itself in its stylish designs.
 According to their site, “Anybody can wear black gaiters.”
 With Dirty Girl Gaiters, you can now accessorize and stand out on your run.

 Much like running shoes, every runner always strives to find their perfect running sock.
 Injinji (not to be confused with the global running brand, Janji) is the source for toe socks that give your foot and toes greater mobility and functionality in your shoe.
 They’re made from Merino wool, decrease blister formation and are moisture-wicking to eliminate chafing and ensure a comfortable run.
 The Injinji site is super easy to navigate, allowing you to browse by product, weight or height.
 We’d recommend following their social media accounts for new product releases, running tips and more!

-Path Projects is a running brand that uses a special technical fabric designed to help you out-perform and complete your workout without worrying about your clothes.
-Their high-performance running shorts have pockets for everything you might need during and after your run, including phones, keys and endurance gels.
+Path Projects is a running apparel company that uses a special technical fabric designed to help you out-perform and complete your workout without worrying about your clothes.
+Their high-performance running shorts have pockets for everything you might need during and after your run, including phones, keys, and endurance gels.
 Although those are their flagship products, they do also offer running shirts, compression shorts, hoodies and high-end head gear that you can use to build your entire outfit for your next workout.
 This is one of the best running clothes brands, so check them out if you ever need to re-style your athletic wardrobe.

-While some of the iconic running brands still lead the way for the best running shoes, I think that these boutique brands have superior running clothes and endurance products.
+While some of the top running brands still lead the way for the best running shoes, I think that these boutique brands have superior running clothes and endurance products.
 You would benefit from trying out their offerings and supporting these smaller businesses.
 Who knows?
-Perhaps you’ll discover the exact item you were looking to try on your very next run.
+Perhaps you’ll discover the new cool running gear you were looking to try on your very next run.